besartelezi/challenge-parallax/README.md

   - [x] OOP - Create a class called "BackgroundAnimation" (name may be changed in the future)
     - This is needed to give different properties to every 'BackgroundAnimation' object (assets)
 - [ ] Get artwork for Pokémon Game
-  - [ ] Get sprite images of Torchic, Mudkip, and Treecko
+  - [x] Get sprite images of Torchic, Mudkip, and Treecko
     - [ ] If possible, get sprite gif of one of them running
   - [ ] Get sprite images of other Pokémon that might appear as obstacles
+    - [x] Just one Pokémon, once this feature works, add others
+    - The User's Pokémon + The Obstacles = Need to be in classes so I can add more in the future
   - [ ] Get sprite images of fire attack, grass attack, and water attack
+    - [x] Just one attack sprite, once attacking works, add others
 - [ ] Add Pokémon on the parallax
   - [ ] Add the Pokémon
   - [ ] Let the Pokémon move up and down on key button press down